chriscoveyduck/google-domains-ddns/README.md

 # Google Domains Dynamic DNS Updater

-A simple updater for Google Domains Dynamic DNS Synthetic records.
+A simple updater for Google Domains Synthetic records Dynamic DNS .
 The app should be run from the host where the assigned public IP address changes, e.g. Home DSL or cloud providers without static public IP.

 ## Overview